 On November 6, 2018, Michigan voters approved a ballot proposal to legalize recreational marijuana use across the state.
 The first provisions of the law are now in effect, however there are some important details you need to know before you light up if you want to avoid criminal marijuana charges.

 The first provisions of the Michigan Regulation and Taxation of Marijuana Act (Marijuana Act) took effect on December 6, 2018.
 Proponents say the recreational marijuana law will “stop wasting law enforcement on the failed policy of prohibition and low-level marijuana possession.”
 However, the law doesn’t mean anyone can use marijuana anywhere, any way.
-Find out what the new law means and how you can use cannabis while still following the law.

 Who Can Use Marijuana?